openstack/ceilometer/doc/source/contributing/plugins.rst

-In the ``CPUPollster`` plugin, the ``get_counters`` method is implemented as a loop which, for each instances running on the local host, retrieves the cpu_time from libvirt and send back two ``Counter`` objects.
+In the ``CPUPollster`` plugin, the ``get_counters`` method is implemented as a loop which, for each instances running on the local host, retrieves the cpu_time from the hypervisor and sends back two ``Counter`` objects.
 The first one, named "cpu", is of type "cumulative", meaning that between two polls, its value is not reset, or in other word that the cpu value is always provided as a duration that continuously increases since the creation of the instance.
 The second one,